sjhcockrell/antimony/README.md

 I realized this was something I needed when I wanted to automate the build process for my icon fonts without having to go to a website, upload a file, select some config, download more files, then move them into my project.

-The project is named for antimony, element 51.
-Alloyed with lead, it enhances the definition of cast metal type.
+The project is named after element 51.
+Alloyed with lead, antimony enhances the definition of cast metal type.

 ## Installation & Use